leofds/notes/ansible/README.md

 **hosts.yml**

-Two devices and one group.
+Two hosts and one group.

 ```yaml
 all: